The Nest

 Buying real estate isn’t just looking for the right one based on your needs; it also involves a lot of paperwork to ensure a seamless transaction.
 TheBuying A Property in NYC following is the list of documents you need to deal with when purchasing a property:

-1. Sales Deed: It’s an essential document since it serves as proof of the property’s title ownership.
-To make sure it’s valid, you need to register in the registry office of the area where the real estate is situated.
+1. Sales Deed: This document is essential since it proves the property’s title ownership.
+To make sure it’s valid, you need to register in the registry office of the area where the real estate is.

-2. General Power of Attorney: If the sale is entered into by an authorized representative of the property’s owner, make sure to secure this legal document to avoid legal troubles.
+2. General Power of Attorney: If the sale is entered into by an authorized representative of the property’s owner, secure this legal document to avoid legal troubles.
 It’s an official record proving that a person other than the property owner completed the transaction.

 3. Sale Agreement: It’s another important document you should have because it contains vital information about the property you’re buying.
 These can include possession date, terms and conditions of the purchase, payment plan, and other similar information.